grcng/E-Commerce-System/README.md

 	The user should be able to buy a pair of shoes that have sizes 6, 7, 8, 9, 10, and possible colors black or brown.

 ACTIONS:

-	ORDERSHOES:
+	Print:
+ 		CUSTS: All customers
+   		BOOKS: All books
+     		ORDERS:	All orders of user
+       		SHIPPED: All shipped orders of user
+		BOOKSBYAUTHOR: All books by a specified author
+  		CUSTORDERS:

+    	Order:
+     		ORDER:
+       		SHIP:
+	 	CANCEL:
-		the user can specify size and color and this information is stored in a single productOptions string
+		ORDERSHOES: the user can specify size and color

-	BOOKSBYAUTHOR:
+  		ORDERBOOK:

 	SHOES: